What's special about Hillsborough Castle?

-The late Georgian mansion was built in the 1770s by Wills Hill, first Marquess of Downshire and was later remodelled in the 19th and early 20th centuries.
-Today, it is a working royal palace functioning as the official residence of the Royal Family when in Northern Ireland, and has been the home of the Secretary of State since the 1970s.
+This beautiful late Georgian mansion was built in the 1770s by Wills Hill, first Marquess of Downshire and was later remodelled in the 19th and early 20th centuries.
+Today, it is a working royal palace functioning as the official residence of the Royal Family in Northern Ireland, and has been the home of the Secretary of State since the 1970s.
 A tour of the castle will guide you through the elegant State Rooms, still in use today, including the majestic Throne Room and graceful Drawing Room.

-Wander through 96 acres of beautiful gardens, developed from the 1760s onwards, offering a contrast of ornamental grounds, peaceful woodland, meandering waterways, and trimmed lawns.
+Wander through 96 acres of stunning gardens, developed from the 1760s onwards, offering a contrast of ornamental grounds, peaceful woodland, meandering waterways, and trimmed lawns.
 Look out for the statue of Ossian outside the main entrance, the Lady Alice Temple, the Quaker Burial ground and the Ice House.

 What is HRP doing?

-On 1 April 2014, Historic Royal Palaces took over responsibility for the management of Hillsborough Castle.
+In April 2014, Historic Royal Palaces took over responsibility for the management of Hillsborough Castle.
 Historic Royal Palace’s aim is to develop and re-present the site; to help everyone explore the important historical role it has played, making the castle and its gardens widely accessible for future generations to share and enjoy.

 What does my admission ticket cover?